ayn2op/discordo/README.md

 ## Usage

-1. Run the `discordo` executable with no arguments to log in using email and password.
-If you are using a token to log in, set the `token` flag to the token that you want to log in with.
+1. Run the `discordo` executable with no arguments.

+2. Enter your client authentication token (first-time login) and click on the "Login" button to continue.

-- Note: If you are logging in with a bot account, prefix the token with `Bot ` (eg: `discordo --token "Bot OTI2MDU5NTQxNDE2Nzc5ODA2.Yc2KKA.2iZ-5JxgxG-9Ub8GHzBSn-NJjNg"`).
+- If you are logging in with a bot account, prefix the token with `Bot ` (eg: `discordo --token "Bot OTI2MDU5NTQxNDE2Nzc5ODA2.Yc2KKA.2iZ-5JxgxG-9Ub8GHzBSn-NJjNg"`).
 Furthermore, it is strongly recommended to change the user agent for HTTP requests from the configuration file if you are using a bot account to log in since the default user agent is that of a browser.

-2. If you are logging in with your email and password, enter your email and password (first-time login) and click on the "Login" button to continue.

-- Note: Your email and password are not stored locally.
-Most of the Discord third-party clients store the token in a configuration file unencrypted.
+- Most of the Discord third-party clients store the token in a configuration file unencrypted.
 Discordo securely stores the token in the default OS-specific keyring.

 ### Configuration